5 axis CNC machining

 Complex part geometries

 5 axis CNC machines can produce very complex geometries.
 Many of the geometry restrictions that are inherent in 3-axis machining stem from the inability of the cutting tool to reach certain areas of the workpiece and make complex cuts.
 5 axis CNC machining overcomes this problem, allowing it to produce highly complex geometries.
+Provided you create a design according to CNC machine design guidelines.
+5 axis CNC machining can create it.

 5 axis CNC mill-turned part